temcocontrols/T3000_CrossPlatform/ReleaseFiles/RevNotes.md

 ﻿# Release Files
 The latest release notes, windows and linux release files are stored here

+## Updated: 20180619.0134
+### TIME FORMAT SUPPORT
+Revision to Encoder and Decoder Class: Static all functions and properties was a very bad idea.
+ControlPoints dissapears from scope.
+BUG FOUND AND SOLVED: EQ was not recognized between expressions, Grammar was sending ASSIGMENT instead of EQ.
+Editor has a debug assert for buffer overflow of Styles.
+Helper methods extracted from Encoder for better maintenance of the code.
+####Pending TIME-OFF, TIME-ON two bytes argument info and struct.
+New release files and binaries

 ## Updated: 20180615.2052
 ### IF IF+ IF- THEN ELSE redesigned.
 Tested against env14.prg